sirasagi62/code-chopper/.llm/plan.md

     *   Develop logic to traverse the AST and group related nodes into chunks.
     *   Consider how to handle different programming language syntaxes and their specific AST structures.
 3.  **Implement Boundary Awareness**: Refine chunking to be "boundary-aware," meaning chunks should respect logical code boundaries (e.g., not splitting a function definition across two chunks).
-4.  **Add Support for More Languages**: Expand `file-extensions.ts` and `language-node-types.ts` to support a wider range of programming languages.
+4.  **Add Support for More Languages**: Expand `chunking/file-extensions.ts` and `chunking/language-node-types.ts` to support a wider range of programming languages.
 This will involve identifying the correct tree-sitter parsers for each language.
 5.  **Testing**:
     *   Write unit tests for each module in `src`.
     *   Develop integration tests that parse various code snippets and verify the generated chunks.